danpaquette/danpaquette.github.io/src/jekyll/_posts/2019-01-10-automatically-resizing-a-list-of-icons-or-logos-so-theyre-visually-proportional.md

 Oh jeez!
 That looks a little better I guess, but now The Wall Street Journal is gigantic, and you can hardly see the PC Magazine logo!
 Certainly, there must be a way to line up a list of icons or logos so they are somewhat proportional to one another.

-The Proportional Image Normalization Formula
+## The Proportional Image Normalization Formula

-I haven't seen anyone write about this issue specifically, so I'm naming it the "Proportional Image Normalization Formula," which is a grandiose name for what is basically grade school math—and if someone else already named it, please let me know.
+I haven't seen anyone write about this issue specifically, so I'm naming it the "Proportional Image Normalization Formula," which is a grandiose name for what is basically grade school math—and if it already has a name, please let me know.

 Anyway, here's what it looks like:

-(imageWidth / imageHeight) ** scaleFactor * widthBase
+**(imageWidth / imageHeight) ** scaleFactor * widthBase**

 And here's what it looks like in Javascript: